DanielHe4rt/SOLID4Noobs/en/docs/4-isp.md

 - Our chatting software has a possibility to Sign In with Spotify, Twitch and Github;
 - But you can leave messages for when the user gets registered, and you should be able to search for Users from Twitch and Github;
-- You'll be able to follow these people social networks such Twitch or Github.
+- You'll be able to follow these people on social networks such as Twitch or Github.

 How can we segregate those interfaces?
 Look: